eyshin05/neuro-imaging-tutorials/1_setup-environment-in-AWS/README.md

 ## 3) Installing Jupyter Notebook
 * Jupyter notebook is one of Python IDEs.
    * IDE is Integrated Development Environment, like Visual Studio, X Code, R studio or MATLAB client.
-   * There are many other Python IDEs like; iPython, PyCharm, Spyder, and others.
-   * You can use simple text editors instead, like; Atom, Notepad++, Coda, Sublime text, or others.
-   * But, I think Jupyter notebook is suitable for researching because it is good at visualizing graphs, sharing codes, reporting results, performing trials and debugging errors (in my opinion.)
 * Type `pip3 install jupyter notebook` to install the Jupyter Notebook.
   * If you want to check a notebook is installed correctly, you can type `jupyter notebook` and see many logs.
-  * But in this case(AWS), you can't see a graphical IDE in your web browser.
+  * However, in this case(AWS), you can't see a graphical IDE in your web browser.
 It is a same when you are setting this in a server machine without GUI.
 You might only show a web browser IDE when you are setting this up in your local computer with GUI.
 * Check current working directory is your home folder.
   * Or just type `cd ~`.
 * Type `jupyter notebook --generate-config` for making configure file of your notebook server.